-The student selects a Student Advisory Committee (SAC) with mentor assistance and a meeting is scheduled during the first 3 months of joining the lab, the Graduate Program Director should be notified of these members once selected.
+The student selects a Student Advisory Committee (SAC) with mentor assistance and a meeting is scheduled during the first months of joining the lab.
+The Graduate Program Director must be notified of these members once selected to determine their eligibility.
 The committee will evaluate progress, sets future goals, and identifies and addresses issues/concerns during the course of the student's graduate program.
 The committee consists of the Mentor and at least four faculty members selected by the student.
-The makeup of this committee is described in the .
+The makeup of this committee is described in the Supplement to Guidelines for Graduate Study.
 The SAC typically becomes the Dissertation Committee following successful completion of the comprehensive exam.
 Rules governing faculty membership in these committees are provided in the Supplement to Guidelines for Graduate Study.
 The student will provide faculty names and update the Physiology Graduate Program Director of changes in the Dissertation Committee when they occur.

-Oral Comprehensive Exams will typically be completed during the 2nd Spring Semester of graduate school.
+Oral Comprehensive Exam will typically be completed during the 2nd Spring Semester of graduate school (or 2nd Fall Semester of graduate school for M.D./Ph.D. students).
 It consists of two parts: a written proposal (Departmental requirement) and an oral examination (University requirement).
 The written portion is composed of an abstract and a NIH style grant proposal, both of which require committee approval of completion before proceeding on to the oral exam.
 The process of preparing the abstract and research proposal is designed to mimic the process of writing and revising a NIH grant.
-The proposal typically describes the research project that will be the dissertation research project, however, by no means does this require that the student ultimately follow this plan for their dissertation.
+The proposal typically describes the research project that will be the dissertation research project; however, by no means does this require that the student ultimately follow this plan for their dissertation.

 Written Proposal: The scientific problem and general research approaches are identified, developed, clarified and refined by frequent discussions with the mentor, the SAC, other faculty and students, and reading of relevant literature.
 The written proposal must be the student's own work, though the direction of the research will be determined in conjunction with the mentor.
 The student can and should seek feedback from faculty and other students regarding the written proposal.

-The student will submit their NIH style grant proposal to the Graduate Program Director by February 1st.
+The student will submit their NIH style grant proposal to the Graduate Program Director by February 1.
 The Graduate Program Director will forward the proposal to the Oral Examination Committee (makeup described below).
 The student will receive a summarized written critique of the proposal during the 3rd week of February.
 The student is encouraged to discuss the critique with the mentor, but must revise the written proposal independently.
-The revision of the proposal will include a preface (<2 page) with replies to each of the comments in the critique.
+The revision of the proposal will include a preface (<2 page) with replies to each of the comments in the critique and changes to the proposal must be identified using the Track Changes option.
 The student will submit this revised proposal to the Graduate Program Director by March 15.
 The proposal will be approved within a couple of days and the Comprehensive Exam date will be set by the Graduate Program Director to occur between April 15-30.
-(If the proposal is not approved - then the Oral Exam may be postponed 1-2 months).
+(If the proposal is not approved - then the Oral Exam may be postponed).

-Format of written proposal: Specific Aims (< 2 pages, double spaced) will precede the Research Strategy Section of the proposal (< 22 double spaced pages) and is comprised of the following sections - Significance, Innovation, Approach.
+Format of written proposal: Specific Aims (< 2 pages, double spaced) will precede the Research Strategy Section of the proposal (< 22 double spaced pages) and is comprised of the following sections - Significance, Innovation, and Approach (total length <24 pages).
 The student should not feel compelled to use the full 24 pages permitted; conciseness and clarity carry far more value than length in judging these proposals; note the title page, abstract page, and references, do not count in the 24 page count.
-The NIH provides useful information for writing a good grant proposal at http://funding.niaid.nih.gov/researchfunding/grant/pages/default.aspx.
-Examples of written proposals are available from the Graduate Program Director.
+The NIH provides useful information for writing a good grant proposal at http://grants.nih.gov/grants/writing_application.htm.
 The proposal contains the following sections: (All documents - 0.5 inch margins; Arial 11pt font).

 Oral exam: The purpose of the oral examination is to test the student's ability to defend the written proposal and knowledge of appropriate background material, including IGPBS and/or medical school course work, advanced graduate courses, and command of the relevant scientific literature.
-The Oral Examination Committee (5 members) will consist of several members of the SAC, in particular the outside Departmental SAC representative (dependent upon availability), the balance will be members of the University of Kansas Medical Center Graduate Faculty (note: those faculty chosen by the student will be given preference dependent upon their availability for the Oral Exam).
+The Oral Examination Committee (5 members) will consist of several members of the SAC, in particular the outside Departmental SAC representative (dependent upon availability), the balance will be members of the University of Kansas Medical Center Graduate Faculty.
 The Graduate Program Director appoints a tenure track Physiology faculty member to serve as the Examining Committee Chair typically a Departmental Graduate Student Advisory Committee member.
+The student will be informed of the date, time and makeup of their oral examination committee by the Graduate Program Director in January.
 During the examination, the Examining Committee Chair acts as an impartial mediator.
 Students should discuss with members of the Oral Examination Committee those particular areas of knowledge for which they will be held responsible.
 Students are strongly encouraged to practice their presentation during a mock exam using fellow students as examiners.

 Dissertation Committee Meetings: After passing the exam, the student, now a Ph.D. candidate, must convene a meeting of the Dissertation Committee at minimum once a year, more frequent Committee Meeting is at the discretion of the Dissertation Committee.
 Members of the SAC typically become members of the Dissertation Committee, the Physiology Graduate Program Director should be notified who the members of the Dissertation Committee members are and when changes in membership occur.
 In those cases where the Mentor is not a Departmental Representative as per University regulations, the Departmental Representative must serve as a co-chair.